s3714217/Azul/README.md

 How to clean up

- $ make -f Makefile rm
+ $ make -f Makefile clean